 Day 1: Arrival to Cusco, Inka Museum and Koricancha

 Shuttle from the airport to hotel.
 The rest of the morning will be reserved for resting to adapt to the altitude – approximately 3400 meters (11,000 feet).
-In the afternoon you'll visit the Inka Museum, home to thousands of years of Andean culture.
+In the afternoon you'll will visit the Inka Museum, home to thousands of years of Andean culture.
 Here you will become more familiar with the origins and beginnings of Andean civilizations.

 Tandapata Boutique - or similar